Planning Application Types

 Zoning is the classification of land along with regulations and requirements to uniformly govern the use, placement, spacing and size of land and buildings.

 Rezoning is changing the present zone classification of a parcel or group of parcels to a different zone classification.
 The rezoning of property involves an amendment to the Hendersonville Zoning Map and at times an amendment to the Land Development Plan map.
-Amendments of this nature require review by the Development Assistance Department, Planning Board and City Council with a public hearing held during a City Council meeting.
+Amendments of this nature require review by the Community Development Department, Planning Board and City Council with a public hearing held during a City Council meeting.

 The Zoning Ordinance, Subdivision Ordinance and Land Development Plan periodically require text amendments so they accurately reflect the changing needs of the city.
 The text amendments can be a change in the wording, context or substance of these documents.
-Text amendments are drafted by the Development Assistance Department and require review by the Planning Board and City Council with a public hearing held during a City Council meeting.
+Text amendments are drafted by the Community Development Department and require review by the Planning Board and City Council with a public hearing held during a City Council meeting.

 Annexation is the process by which unincorporated land is added to the city's territorial limits.
 The most common reasons for voluntary annexation are to connect to city services such as sewer or to take advantage of the city's alcohol beverage control (ABC) laws.
 Once annexed, the city can supply services such as solid waste collection, water, sewer, street maintenance, zoning and code enforcement, building inspections, recreation facilities and police and fire protection.
-Both voluntary and involuntary annexations are processed through the Development Assistance Department and require City Council approval along with a public hearing.
+Voluntary annexations are processed through the Community Development Department and require City Council approval along with a public hearing.
 The City may waive annexation of certain petitions based on the location of the property.
 However that property may be annexed at any time in the future.

 Property owners can petition the city to permanently close a street or right-of-way that no longer fulfills its public function or which was never improved as a public street.
 Once officially closed, the land that the street or right-of-way occupied becomes the property of the adjacent property owners.
 Street closings are subject to a public hearing and City Council approval.